ammaritiz/LexisNexisHackathon17/documents/REPORT.md

-FINAL REPORT CSC 510
-SOFTWARE ENGINEERING
-TEAM - TRIAGE BOT
+#REPORT MILESTONE

+This report contains a description of the problem the bot solves.
+It also mentions its primary features and talks about some limitations and future work.

-###The problem our bot solved:
+##The problem our bot solved:

 Assigning bugs to developers is a time consuming task which wastes precious and expensive developer hours.
 The ability to assign and suggest similar and suitable issues along with the ability to recommend experienced developer for help to user is an essential core of our bot.

-###Primary features and screenshots:
+##Primary features and screenshots:

 - Fetch open issues that are matched to the developer based on experience of working with similar issues in the past.